Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Discrimination dynamics in a multilingual model

 \paragraph{Layer-level patterns.} To better understand how these abilities are distributed within the model, Figure~\ref{fig:ABX_across_layers} plots discrimination scores across layers for the final checkpoint.
 LD is strongest in the lower layers and gradually decreases with depth, reaching a plateau in the upper layers before rising again in the final layer.
 In contrast, MD starts lower but quickly rises and remains high in the upper layers, but decreases slightly in the last layer.
 This pattern suggests that earlier layers focus more on identifying the language of the input, while later layers capture its meaning more effectively.

 We also find a significant negative correlation between language and meaning discrimination across layers (Spearman’s $\rho = -0.66$, $p < 0.001$; Pearson’s $r = -0.53$, $p < 0.001$).
 This indicates that, as representations evolve through the network, increases in meaning discrimination are generally accompanied by decreases in language separability.
-However, the correlation coefficients are weaker than those observed across language pairs, suggesting that this trade-off is not strictly enforced at the layer level.
+However, the correlation coefficients are weaker than those observed across language pairs, suggesting that this trade-off is not strictly enforced at the layer level (though these values still indicate sizeable effects).
 Instead, the model exhibits a more flexible allocation of representational capacity across form and meaning over its depth.

 \paragraph{Joint checkpoint and layer dynamics.} Figure~\ref{fig:ABX_heatmaps} presents ABX discrimination scores as a function of both checkpoint and layer.
 LD (left panel) is initially high across most layers but gradually becomes concentrated in the lower layers and the output layer as training advances.
 In contrast, MD (right panel) improves steadily across all layers, especially in the deeper ones.